mohamed-abdelaziz721/flutter/projects-readme/http_request/README.md

 ## Prerequisites
 A good Understanding of `Java`, `OOP`, `Dart`  and one of its GUI Components (Android Studio)\
-However, you can apply the concepts of the projects with any other prefered programming language.
+However, you can apply the concepts of the projects with any other preferred programming language.